-DRAFT LEGISLATION: TRADESPERSON'S TRAVEL EXPENSES
+BUDGET 2024: TRADESPERSONS' TRAVEL EXPENSES

-Under proposed legislation, effective for the 2022 and later taxation years, construction employees, either duly qualified tradespersons or indentured apprentices, may be able to claim a deduction for travel to and from a job site that is at least 120 km away from their ordinary place of residence.
-An employee who is eligible to claim both the temporary relocation expense deduction and the tradesperson's travel expenses deduction in respect of a particular expense must choose which type of deduction to claim, as they cannot claim both deductions for the same expense.
+Under proposed legislation in the form of a private member's bill, effective for the 2022 and later taxation years, construction employees, either duly qualified tradespersons or indentured apprentices, may be able to claim a deduction for travel to and from a job site that is at least 120 km away from their ordinary place of residence.
+An employee who is eligible to claim both the temporary relocation expense deduction and the tradesperson's travel expenses deduction in respect of a particular expense would have to choose which type of deduction to claim, as they could not claim both deductions for the same expense.